LunaCreates/Luna-Creates/src/site/posts/welcome-to-our-new-blog.md

 thumbnail: images/blog/gina-map.jpg
 banner_image: images/blog/black-map.jpg
 author: src/site/authors/Gina Manns.md
+meta-title: Welcome to our new blog
+meta_description: Welcome to the new travel related blog by Luncreates.
+meta_title: Welcome to our new blog

 ---
 In this strangest of years, we’ve spent a lot of time thinking about how the world is changing and what the new normal will look like, as I’m sure everybody has.
 We both have a passion for travel as well as of course a passion for our little business; and thinking about what the future may hold for both of those things is something we’ve discussed so much over the last few months.
 We thought that setting up a blog section on our site would be a good way of sharing those thoughts, as well as giving us a chance to pass on some of the questions and stories we receive from our lovely customers.